Saltwater Aquarium and Saltwater Fish Beginner's Guide

 Green Bubble Algae

-This bubble algae can be a nuisance in saltwater aquariums.
+This bubble algae can be a nuisance in aquariums.
 Find out what you can do to control this algae.

 Cyanobacteria - Red Slime Algae